opensource-observer/oso/docs/metrics/dependents.md

 ### Example

 > Note: this is made-up example.
-We'll add a real one based on a real depedency graph soon.
+We'll add a real one based on a real dependency graph soon.

 Consider a collection of "Ethereum Developer Tools" with projects like `ethers` and `wagmi` and a collection called "Optimism Applications" that includes user-facing applications like `velodrome-finance` and `zora`.